Potawatomi

-In the 18th century, they were pushed to the west by European/American encroachment and eventually removed from their lands in the Great Lakes region to reservations in Oklahoma.
-Under Indian Removal, they eventually ceded many of their lands, and most of the Potawatomi relocated to Nebraska, Kansas, and Indian Territory.
-Some bands survived in the Great Lakes region and today are federally recognized as tribes.
-In Canada, over 600 First Nation governments or bands are recognized.
-In the US, 574 tribes or bands are federally recognized.
+In the 19th century, some bands of Potawatomi were pushed to the west by European/American encroachment.
+In the 1830s the federal government removed most from their lands east of the Mississippi River to Indian Territory—first in Kansas, Nebraska, and last to Oklahoma.
+Some bands survived in the Great Lakes region and today are federally recognized as tribes, in addition to the Potawatomi in Oklahoma.

 Name

 The English "Potawatomi" is derived from the Ojibwe Boodewaadamii(g) (syncoped in the Ottawa as Boodewaadmii(g)).
 The Potawatomi name for themselves (autonym) is Bodéwadmi (without syncope: Bodéwademi; plural: Bodéwadmik), a cognate of the Ojibwe form.
-Their name means "those who tend the hearth-fire," which refers to the hearth of the Council of Three Fires.
-The word comes from "to tend the hearth-fire," which is bodewadm (without syncope: bodewadem) in the Potawatomi language; the Ojibwe and Ottawa forms are boodawaadam and boodwaadam, respectively.
+Their name means "those who tend the hearth-fire", which refers to the hearth of the Council of Three Fires.
+The word comes from "to tend the hearth-fire", which is bodewadm (without syncope: bodewadem) in the Potawatomi language; the Ojibwe and Ottawa forms are boodawaadam and boodwaadam, respectively.

 Alternatively, the Potawatomi call themselves Neshnabé (without syncope: Eneshenabé; plural: Neshnabék), a cognate of Ojibwe Anishinaabe(g), meaning "original people".

 Teachings

-The Potawatomi teach their children about the "Seven Grandfather Teachings" of wisdom, respect, love, honesty, humility, bravery, and truth toward each other and all creation, each one of which teaches them the equality and importance of their fellow tribesmen and respect for all of nature’s creations.
-The story itself teaches the importance of patience and listening as it follows the Water Spider's journey to retrieve fire for the other animals to survive the cold.
-As the other animals step forth one after another to proclaim that they shall be the ones to retrieve the fire, the Water spider sits and waits while listening to her fellow animals.
-As they finish and wrestle with their fears, she steps forward and announces that she will be the one to bring it back.
-As they laugh and doubt her she weaves a bowl out of her own web that sails her across the water to retrieve the fire.
-She brings back a hot coal out of which they make fire, and they celebrate her honor and bravery.
+The Potawatomi teach their children about the "Seven Grandfather Teachings" of wisdom, respect, love, honesty, humility, bravery, and truth toward each other and all creation.
+Each principle teaches the equality and importance of their fellow tribesmen and respect for all of nature's creations.

+The story that underlies these teaches the importance of patience and listening.
+It follows the Water Spider's journey to retrieve fire so that the other animals can survive the cold.
+As the other animals step forth one after another to proclaim that they shall be the ones to retrieve the fire, the Water Spider sits and waits while listening to her fellows.
+As they finish and wrestle with their fears, she steps forward and announces that she will be the one to bring fire back.
+As they laugh and doubt her, she weaves a bowl out of her web, using it to sail across the water to retrieve the fire.
+She brings back a hot coal out of which the animals make fire, and they celebrate her honor and bravery.